radian628/361-board-game-microservice/README.md

 `filter` is a set of key-value pairs representing how to filter the data from the Board Game Atlas server.
 Its key-value pairs correspond exactly to the query parameters found in the [Board Game Atlas API](https://www.boardgameatlas.com/api/docs/search).
 All query paramters are supported.

 `fields` is a set of fields to return from each game.
 If included, only the fields listed will be included in the return data.
 These fields are identical to the properties listed [here](https://www.boardgameatlas.com/api/docs/gameobject).

+### Response Structure

+Responses are identical to the ones returned by Board Game Atlas.
+The only difference is that fields are filtered based on what you entered into `fields`.